-- Frank, L., ‘Moving Towards Gender Balance in Elected Positions of Government in Namibia’, in J. Ballington (ed.), The Implementation of Quotas: African Experiences, Quota Report Series no. 3 (Stockholm: International IDEA, 2004), accessed 03 April 2014;
+- Frank, L. ‘Moving Towards Gender Balance in Elected Positions of Government in Namibia’, in J. Ballington (ed.), The Implementation of Quotas: African Experiences, Quota Report Series no. 3 (Stockholm: International IDEA, 2004)

-- LeBeau, D. and Dima, E., Multiparty Democracy and Elections in Namibia, Electoral Institute for Sustainable Democracy in Africa (EISA) Research Report no. 13 (Auckland Park: EISA, 2005), accessed 03 April 2014;
+- LeBeau, D. & Dima, E. Multiparty Democracy and Elections in Namibia, Electoral Institute for Sustainable Democracy in Africa (EISA) Research Report no. 13 (Auckland Park: EISA, 2005)

 - Bauer, G. 2004. ‘ “The Hand That Stirs the Pot Can Also Run the Country”: Electing More Women to Parliament in Namibia’, Journal of Modern African Studies, 42, 4: 479–509.

 - Amupadhi, T. & Hamata, M. 2002.
 ‘President Forced to Drop Women's Quota’, The Namibian, August 27. http://afrol.com/News2002/nam011_women_quota.htm.